Stage 1 Closes: 30 September 2016

 - Deputy Vice-Chancellor (International) or nominee;

-- Director: Centre for University Teaching or nominee;
+- Director: Centre for Innovation in Learning and Teaching or nominee;

 - the four Executive Deans or nominee; and

 - a student representative nominated by Flinders Campus and Community Services.

 Recipients of Flinders University's Teaching and Learning Innovation Grants will be formally notified.
 Grant funding is available for expenditure during the following calendar year.

 Leaders of funded Teaching and Learning Innovation Grants are required to provide an interim report by the end of June in the year in which the project is undertaken.
 A final report, will be given at the Flinders Celebration of Excellence and Innovation in Teaching in December of the year in which the project is commenced.